curl/everything-curl/source/build.md

 ## The latest version?

-Looking at the curl website at https://curl.se you can see the latest curl and libcurl version released from the project.
-That is the latest source code package you can get.
+Looking at the [curl website](https://curl.se), you can see the latest curl and libcurl version released from the project.
+That is the latest source code release package you can get.

 When you opt for a prebuilt and prepackaged version for your operating system or distribution of choice, you may not always find the latest version but you